Grooming

 Hypoallergenic Dogs

-Dander is one of the main things that causes the allergy, and the dander is attached to dog hair.
+Dander is one of the leading causes of pet allergies.
+It contains allergy-inducing proteins and attaches to dog hair.
 Essentially, dander is the collection of microscopic dead skin cells and oils.
-Dog hair also holds onto their saliva and urine, which are the two other main allergens for those with pet allergies.
-The Yorkie doesn’t really have much dander, which is why he is better for those with pet allergies.
+Dog hair also holds onto saliva and urine.
+The allergen is spread to humans through shedding and contact with the hair.

-Other Reasons For Hair Loss
+Other Reasons For Yorkie Hair Loss

 Anxious Yorkie